Lala Kent Hints Religion Could Have Influenced Friendship With Katie Maloney

 What do you think of Lala Kent thinking that she and Katie could have been friends?
 Do you think that their lack of Mormonism could have brought on a great friendship if they had given it a chance?

-[Featured Image by Rochelle Brodin/Getty Images for De Re Gallery]
+[Featured Image by Rochelle Brodin/Getty Images]